-In-person meetups are really important if you are building a remote team culture.
+In-person meetups are important if you are building a remote team culture.
 What you can save on overhead costs, you can spend on small team retreats.
 If you have a local office and some remote employees, invite them into the main office once in a while.
-This helps employee commitment plus improves trust.
-It is also fun to travel and it is a great perk for your remote team.
+It helps employee commitment plus improves trust.
+It is also fun to travel, and it is a great perk for your remote team.

 These are just the basics.
-Building a company culture is critical and you shouldn't skip for a remote team either.
-Every company is different but every successful company has a culture that they are depending on.
+Building a company culture is critical, and you shouldn't skip for a remote team either.
+Every company is different, but every successful company has a culture that they depend on.

 My name is Peter.
 Welcome, I’m glad you are here.
 I help companies to amplify their messages, create meaningful conversations, and scale up their business fast.
 My passion is remote business - I can help you to build, launch and grow your distributed company.